Idea

 You can’t!

 And no, you can’t say that it’s custom by saying you present information in visual, auditory, kinesthetic, and other forms.
-Those are bogus methods of customization and don’t help people learn unless the actual material calls for one method over another.
+Those are bogus customization methods and don’t help people learn unless the material calls for one method over another.

 Think about how much time you can save employees by customizing their experience so it’s relevant to them.
 It’s even possible to allow skilled employees to test out entirely if they know the content.